Scuffles break out in prime Hong Kong shopping district

-HONG KONG (Reuters) - Scuffles between pro-democracy protesters and groups supporting Beijing broke out in a key Hong Kong shopping district on Friday, prompting police to form a human chain between them.
+HONG KONG, Oct 3 (Reuters) - Scuffles between pro-democracy protesters and groups supporting Beijing broke out in a key Hong Kong shopping district on Friday, prompting police to form a human chain between them.

 Volunteers said several people were injured but could not confirm a total figure.
 Mong Kok, considered one of the most heavily populated places on earth, is hugely popular with tourists from mainland China.